sssigma1216/ethiopia-lcluc-tensorflow/docs/source/tutorials/composite.rst

 3. **Edit the configuration file:**

-Open the configuration file using `nano`:
+Open the configuration file using a text editor, such as `nano`:

 ::